 Proper dental care can extend your dog’s life.
 Take the breath test!
 Sniff your dog’s breath.
-While doggy breath isn’t normally fresh and minty, if it’s really offensive there may be a problem, especially if accompanied by a loss of appetite, any vomiting, excessive drinking or urinating.
-Check the pet’s mouth: gums should be a healthy pink color and teeth should look clean without signs of brown tarter.
+While doggy breath isn’t normally fresh and minty, if it’s really offensive there may be a problem, especially if accompanied by a loss of appetite, any vomiting, or excessive drinking or urinating.
+Check your pet’s mouth–gums should be a healthy pink color and teeth should look clean without signs of brown tartar.
 Use a special dog toothbrush or piece of soft gauze, and massage the teeth or gums.
-Once the dog gets used to this you will be able to brush the teeth two or three times weekly as part of a regular routine.
-If you see signs of oral disease like inflamed gums or notice loose teeth, it’s time for professional help from your veterinarian.
+Once your dog gets used to this, you will be able to brush their teeth two or three times weekly as part of a regular routine.
+If you see signs of oral disease, like inflamed gums, or notice loose teeth, it’s time for professional help from your veterinarian.

-Regardless of the length of a dog’s coat, regular brushing is great because it removes dead hair and distributes natural oils for a clean healthy coat while stimulating the surface of the skin.
-It’s also an opportunity for you to become familiar with your animal’s body, making it more likely that you’ll notice any changes…unusual growths or abnormalities that need the attention of a veterinary doctor.
+Regardless of the length of a dog’s coat, regular brushing is great because it removes dead hair and distributes natural oils for a clean, healthy coat while stimulating the surface of the skin.
+It’s also an opportunity for you to become familiar with your animal’s body, making it more likely that you’ll notice any changes, like unusual growths or abnormalities, that need the attention of a veterinary doctor.
 Brush your pet every couple of days and make it a pleasant time you share together.

 7. Nail Know-How

-Clean ears feel good to your dog and are important in preventing ear infections.
+Clean ears feel good to your dog and are important for preventing ear infections.
 Examining the outside of the ears also alerts you to the presence of wood ticks, fleas, or anything unusual.
-Use a cotton ball, piece of gauze, or a baby wipe with an ear-cleaning solution – water won’t work because it evaporates too quickly.
+Use a cotton ball, piece of gauze, or a baby wipe with an ear-cleaning solution–water won’t work because it evaporates too quickly.
 Wipe the inside surface of the ear, going down only as far as your finger easily fits.
-Never force it and don’t use a Q-tip or put anything else further down the ear canal that could cause a painful injury.
+Never force it, and don’t use a Q-tip or put anything else further down the ear canal that could cause a painful injury.

-Reputable pet food manufacturers go to great lengths to make sure that their products contain the right proportion of vitamins and minerals, so adding more without first consulting your veterinarian might throw this delicate balance out of wack.
-Some fat soluble vitamins – A, D, E, and K – are not easily eliminated from the body and could build up to toxic levels.
-High levels of one mineral in a dog’s diet can interfere with the uptake of another, as in the case of calcium, copper and iron.
+Reputable pet food manufacturers go to great lengths to make sure that their products contain the right proportion of vitamins and minerals, so adding more without first consulting your veterinarian might throw this delicate balance out of whack.
+Some fat soluble vitamins–A, D, E, and K–are not easily eliminated from the body and could build up to toxic levels.
+High levels of one mineral in a dog’s diet can interfere with the uptake of another, as in the case of calcium, copper, and iron.
 If your dog is healthy and eats well, a multi-vitamin mineral supplement should not be necessary.